-• Long-Term Notes:

-- Madison County Community Bank, at an interest rate of prime + 1.5%, currently at 6.25%.
+- Long-Term Notes: - Madison County Community Bank, at an interest rate of prime + 1.5%, currently at 6.25%.
 Final payment due September 1, 2030, collateralized by real estate.
 The note payable contains a provision that in an event of default, outstanding obligations may become immediately due and payable.
-As of April 4, 2023, the note was paid in full. - ➤ Florida Office of Tourism, Trade, and Economic Development (OTTED), whereas the original agreement dated December 22, 2006 in the amount of \$450,000 with a term of four years plus simple interest of 3%, reached a settlement with the Hospital in October 2016, as no payments were made in either 2015 or 2016 due to the economic condition of the Hospital.
+As of April 4, 2023, the note was paid in full. - Florida Office of Tourism, Trade, and Economic Development (OTTED), whereas the original agreement dated December 22, 2006 in the amount of \$450,000 with a term of four years plus simple interest of 3%, reached a settlement with the Hospital in October 2016, as no payments were made in either 2015 or 2016 due to the economic condition of the Hospital.
 Per the terms of the settlement agreement, the OTTED agrees to forgive accrued interest and penalties.
-The settlement amount of \$306,971 will be repaid in monthly installments of \$4,000 beginning October 15, 2016 at zero percent interest. - Madison County Board of County Commissioners, at an interest rate of 0.370%, unsecured.
-The Hospital did not make payments toward this note in 2022 or 2023.
+The settlement amount of \$306,971 will be repaid in monthly installments of \$4,000 beginning October 15, 2016 at zero percent interest.
+As of February 10, 2023 the note was paid in full. - Madison County Board of County Commissioners, at an interest rate of 0.370%, unsecured.
+The Hospital did not make payments toward this note in 2023 or 2024.
 Madison County Board of Commissioners has delayed the due date of the note until the Hospital is in a better position to pay off the note.